-- When an observation is missing a value for predictor X, it cannot get past a node that splits based on this predictor. - We need surrogate splits: Mimic of original split in a node, but using another predictor.
+- When an observation is missing a value for predictor X, it cannot get past a node that splits based on this predictor.
+What can we do instead? - We need surrogate splits: Mimic of actual split in a node, but using another predictor.
 It is used in replacement of the original split in case a datapoint has missing data. - To build them, we search for a feature-threshold pair that most closely matches the original split. - "Association": measure used to select surrogate splits.
 Depends on the probabilities of sending cases to a particular node + how the new split is separating observations of each class.